-Shortoff Mountain Trail is a 14.5 mile moderately trafficked out and back trail located near Morganton, NC that features a lake and is rated as difficult.
+Shortoff Mountain Trail is a 14.5 mile moderately trafficked out and back trail located near Morganton, North Carolina that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash